Skip to main content

 The Mortlock Chamber may close for private events, check our opening hours for any closure times.

 When it is open you can visit the Mortlock Chamber on the ground floor to look at the exhibition bays.
-The upper levels of the Mortlock Wing include quiet study areas.
+The upper levels of the Mortlock Wing include study areas.

 Is there a cafe at the State Library?